 - Any amount due to or owed by a student prior to their becoming a Mandela Rhodes Scholar, shall be the sole responsibility of the student, and the MRF will not become involved in any way.

-The MRF pays fees as set out in clause 3.1 above as invoiced to the Scholar by their institution.
-Where a Scholar receives a rebate, the MRF will not refund the Scholar the amount of the rebate.
+The MRF pays fees as set out above in clause B3, as invoiced to the Scholar by their institution.
+As a clear principle, where a Scholar receives a rebate, the MRF will not refund the Scholar the amount of the rebate.

 5. Institutional transfers